 - Blood thinners, if there is a blood clot.

 Surgeries and procedures that are often used to treat a heart attack aren't helpful in treating broken heart syndrome.
 Such procedures open blocked arteries.
 Blocked arteries do not cause broken heart syndrome.

 Preparing for an appointment

-Have a family member or friend come with you, if possible.
-Someone who accompanies you can help soak up all the information provided during your evaluation.
+If possible, have a family member or friend come with you to the hospital.
+Someone who goes with you can help you remember the information you're given.

 - Your important personal information, including any major stresses, such as the death of a loved one, or recent life changes, such as the loss of a job.